MiddleRaster/MiddleRaster.github.io/TDD/cpp/BowlingGame/ArrayOfInts/Step4.md

 permalink: /TDD/cpp/BowlingGame/ArrayOfInts/Step4.html
 ---

-Here's the second test that checks that rolling 20 ones gives a score of 20:
+Here's the second test that checks that rolling 20 ones in a row gives a score of 20:

 ```
 TEST_METHOD(AllOnesMeansScoreIs20)